By Bill Bigelow

 As mentioned, there is no absence of teaching materials on the Irish famine that can touch head and heart.
 In a role play, “Hunger on Trial,” that I wrote and taught to my own students in Portland, Oregon—included at the Zinn Education Project website— students investigate who or what was responsible for the famine.
 The British landlords, who demanded rent from the starving poor and exported other food crops?
 The British government, which allowed these food exports and offered scant aid to Irish peasants?
 The Anglican Church, which failed to denounce selfish landlords or to act on behalf of the poor?
 A system of distribution, which sacrificed Irish peasants to the logic of colonialism and the capitalist market?

 These are rich and troubling ethical questions.
 They are exactly the kind of issues that fire students to life and allow them to see that history is not simply a chronology of dead facts stretching through time.

 So go ahead: Have a Guinness, wear a bit of green, and put on the Chieftains.
 But let’s honor the Irish with our curiosity.
 Let’s make sure that our schools show some respect, by studying the social forces that starved and uprooted over a million Irish—and that are starving and uprooting people today.

 Bill Bigelow taught high school social studies in Portland, Ore. for almost 30 years.
 He is the curriculum editor of Rethinking Schools magazine and co-director of the online Zinn Education Project, www.zinnedproject.org.
 This project, inspired by the work of historian Howard Zinn, offers free materials to teach a fuller “people’s history” than is found in commercial textbooks.
-Bigelow is author or co-editor of numerous books, including A People’s History for the Classroom and The Line Between Us: Teaching About the Border and Mexican Immigration.
+Bigelow is author or co-editor of numerous books, including A People’s History for the Classroom. and A People’s Curriculum for the Earth: Teaching About the Environmental Crisis.